-Pint O’ Comics: Two “real adults” who fittingly met in a comic shop navigating through the world of pop culture and more.
+Pint O’ Comics: Two “real adults” (now three!) who fittingly met in a comic shop navigating through the world of pop culture and more.
 Podcasting and writing about the things we love, we look to bring you a different perspective on comics, movies, books, TV and far beyond.
 Reviews, previews, rants, raves and the occasional screaming match or punch thrown, our passion is for the four color, the binge watch, the overblown trilogy or quadrilogy and all that fits in between.
 Let’s all have some damned fun while we’re at it!
 Listen in and read along, we plan on taking you for a ride you won’t forget quickly.